About

 • Projects that are not located in Australia.

-• Projects that perpetuate racism or other segregation between communities.
+• Projects that perpetuate racism and harm.

-We recognise that these areas are important, but currently we don’t have the resources to support them:
+We recognise that these areas are important, but currently, we don’t have the resources to support them:

-• Investigative/initial scoping projects (i.e. projects need to be beyond the initial idea stage and have the core relationships and components in place)
+• Investigative/initial scoping projects (i.e. projects need to be beyond the initial idea stage and have the core relationships and components in place).

-• Individual disaster/climate relief applications
+• Individual disaster/climate relief applications.

-• Advocacy campaigns
+• Advocacy campaigns.

 Questions?